Should you use a center-led purchasing model?

 As your organization adapts to the new procurement model, don’t forget to take a step back and candidly review what’s working well and what’s not, making adjustments where needed.
 Continue to expand the scope by targeting spend that’s more complex or takes longer to address.
 For example, you might have to qualify a new supplier or test alternative materials.

-One final thought: Expect resistance to change.
+One final thought: Expect resistance to change when implementing a center-led purchasing model.
 Take it seriously and spend the time to manage it.
 Communicate your plans openly and involve key stakeholders, bringing the user community alongside the purchasing team every step of the way to be sure their needs are well understood and addressed.

-Over time, with increased access to relevant information and resources focused on developing and implementing astute supply chain strategies rather than on day-to-day tactical blocking and tackling, you'll optimize your supply base, level the playing field in negotiations, reduce transaction costs, lower inventory and deliver exceptional customer service.
-These achievements will help you pull ahead of your competition, win more business, and drive improved financial results for your company.
+Over time, you’ll gain increased access to relevant information and resources focused on developing and implementing astute supply chain strategies rather than on day-to-day tactical blocking and tackling.
+You’ll optimize your supply base, level the playing field in negotiations, reduce transaction costs, lower inventory, and deliver exceptional customer service.
+These achievements will help you pull ahead of your competition with a center-led purchasing model to win more business and drive improved financial results for your company.